QBE North America Supports Future Farming Innovation Startups

-NEW YORK, April 30, 2018 /PRNewswire/ -- The QBE Foundation is pleased to announce a partnership with Village Capital to participate in an investment-readiness program to support 12 early-stage food and agriculture startups that were selected to take part in Food and Agriculture: US 2018.
+NEW YORK, April 30, 2018 /PRNewswire/ -- QBE North America, an integrated specialist insurer, is pleased to announce a partnership with Village Capital to participate in an investment-readiness program in support of 12 early-stage food and agriculture startups that were selected to take part in Food and Agriculture: US 2018.

-Village Capital is an organization that finds, trains and invests in entrepreneurs solving real-world problems; they build communities around entrepreneurs and their ventures to improve opportunities for growth and success.
-This partnership with QBE Foundation, QBE's major corporate responsibility initiative to increase the impact of employees' charitable activities for nonprofits, will help train and invest in food and agriculture startups, expanding the availability of sustainable and healthy agricultural goods and driving a more efficient and accessible food system.
-The twelve companies will also participate in three 4-day workshops where they will work with strategic partners, investors, and sector experts, including members of the QBE Crop leadership team, in alignment with Village Capital's curriculum.
+Village Capital builds support networks for entrepreneurs seeking to solve real-world problems, providing them with training and investments to drive growth and successful outcomes.
+This partnership with the QBE Foundation will leverage QBE's expertise and knowledge, as well its philanthropic resources, to encourage a more efficient, sustainable and accessible food system.
+The cohort will participate in three 4-day workshops with strategic partners, investors, and sector experts – including members of the QBE Crop and Ventures teams.

-"Our team is excited to be involved in this partnership and further our support of innovative and smart solutions that benefit the future of the agriculture industry," said Jim Korin, President – Crop.
+"Our team is excited to be involved in this partnership and support innovative and smart solutions that benefit the future of the agriculture industry," said Jim Korin, President – Crop, QBE North America.
 "Interacting directly with these startups through workshops and one-on-one sessions will accelerate their market-readiness, while focusing on new ways to help the American farmer."

 As a leader in the Crop sector, QBE has the expertise and leadership to not only provide an experience of excellence for our farmer policyholders, but to guide the future of the agriculture industry.

-"At QBE we look forward to applying our expertise in crop, agricultural technology and innovation to advise start-up entrepreneurs in creating solutions in food security and addressing the challenges faced by small farmers," said Josie Barnett, QBE's Foundation Manager.
+"At QBE we look forward to applying our expertise in crop, agricultural technology and innovation to advise entrepreneurs in creating solutions for food security," said Josie Barnett, Manager, QBE North America Foundation.
 "The QBE Foundation, Crop and QBE Ventures teams are excited to partner with Village Capital to assist in implementing market-based solutions to de-risk our global food system."

 Participant startups will have access to the QBE teams, including data and learnings of the QBE Ventures team and the Global Innovation Lab, allowing them the chance to hone their solutions.

-"QBE Ventures is focused on discovering and supporting startups who are developing industry-changing ideas," said Ted Stuckey, Head of Global Innovation Lab.
-"This cohort of startups represents a diverse group of talented entrepreneurs who are tackling problems that can make a meaningful impact on food and agriculture systems.
+"QBE Ventures is focused on discovering and supporting startups who are developing industry-changing ideas," said Ted Stuckey, Head of Global Innovation Lab at QBE.
+"This cohort represents a diverse group of talented entrepreneurs who are tackling problems that can make a meaningful impact on food and agriculture systems.
 We look forward to working alongside our peers from across QBE to support this exciting initiative."

 Athena Intelligence: Provides data driven services for the food and agriculture market, delivering insights that improve quality, crop yield and sustainability.